 Hummus

-• In a food processor, add all your ingredients.
+• In a food processor, add all the ingredients for the hummus.
 Pulse until smooth.
 Add an extra splash of water if the hummus is too thick.

 • Preheat oven to 400 degrees F.

-• Add all the ingredients in a large baking dish or sheet pan.
+• Add all the ingredients for the roasted tomatoes and olives in a large baking dish or sheet pan.
 Toss everything together until it is all coated.
 Spread into a single layer.
 Bake for 15-18 minutes Set aside to cool slightly.

 • To assemble, spread the hummus on a plate.
 Top with the roasted tomato and olive mixture.
 Sprinkle the cucumbers, toasted pine nuts, feta cheese crumbles on top.
 Drizzle with extra virgin olive oil and a sprinkle of sumac.